Where does all Minnesota's tobacco tax revenue go?

 Every year, $22.5 million goes toward the Academic Health Research Center at the University of Minnesota, and $4 million toward medical education and research at the Department of Health.
 But officials said none of that funding is specifically earmarked for studying the effects of smoking— despite that being the desired outcome of the 1998 lawsuit.

-“I do think, unfortunately, the money didn’t go to where it should’ve gone — helping people who were harmed by tobacco — instead of potholes,” said former Attorney General Mike Hatch.
+“I do think, unfortunately, the money didn’t go to where it should’ve gone — helping people who were harmed by tobacco — instead of" other places, said former Attorney General Mike Hatch.

 A belief shared by policymakers is that taxing tobacco would discourage smoking.
 But Hatch and some researchers argue if that were the case, the state wouldn’t profit millions of dollars each year on the backs — or lungs — of addicts.